nopehax/NYC_Bus_UI_LTW/docs/Test-Procedures.md

 - `/getPubLineName` returns at least several line names (e.g. ≥ 5).
 - At least one `vehRef` and one `pubLineName` return:
   - Valid, non-empty GeoJSON FeatureCollection(s).
-- At least one test case uses invalid inputs or simulates backend failure (e.g. using a test/staging environment that can be configured to fail).

 ---